My approach to teaching Judo is to plant the seeds, nurture them, and then emphasize patience, for quality takes time:

 Blind Sports Association Judo Technical Committee from 1988 to 1993 and

 was instrumental in creating the international rules for visually impaired

 Mr. Ohlenkamp has been certified by the United States Judo Association as an instructor, referee, rank examiner, and coach.
 He was named United States Judo Coach of the Year for 1999.
 He has also been designated as a Master Coach by the US Association of Blind Athletes.
-In 2009, Neil Ohlenkamp was elected to the Board of Directors of the United States Judo Association.
+In 2009, Neil Ohlenkamp was elected and served for four years on the Board of Directors of the United States Judo Association.
 He has a

 Bachelor's Degree in Child Development from California State University, Northridge.